 Introduction to botanical painting

 Join botanical artists from The Eden Project Florilegium Society for a special three days at the Eden Project, where they will guide you through the techniques of graphite drawing and shading and how to turn this into a finished watercolour painting.
-Or join us for a botanical illustration course instead.
+This course is fully booked, but you may be interested in our botanical illustration course in October.